-If you use Gradle, the following example marks the servlet container (Tomcat, in this case) as being provided:
+If you use Gradle, the following example marks the servlet container (Tomcat, in this case) as being providedRuntime is preferred to Gradle's compileOnly configuration.
+Among other limitations, compileOnly dependencies are not on the test classpath, so any web-based integration tests fail.